 - CMCs must provide a one-page summary document setting out the service provided and given to you before the contract is agreed

-- Keeping customers updated about the progress of the claim and let customers know about any new developments for their claim, including a revised estimate of the fee.
+- Keeping customers updated about the progress of the claim and letting customers know about any new developments for their claim, including a revised estimate of the fee.

 What can I do if I have a complaint?

-Before submitting your complaint, you must talk to TESS directly to try and get a resolution.
-But if you are not happy with TESS’s response, or we do not get back to you within eight weeks, you can escalate your case to the Claims Management Ombudsman CMO.
+Before submitting your complaint, you must talk to TESS Law directly to try and get a resolution.
+If you are not happy with TESS Law’s response, or we do not get back to you within eight weeks, you can escalate your case to the Claims Management Ombudsman CMO.

 The CMO will look into your case and if it decides in your favour, it can order TESS Law to put things right, which could include paying you compensation for any financial losses.